iavofficial/IAVFrontendFramework/README.md

 2. component: The component (type, not an instance) bound to this tab.
 It will get rendered in the so called content section if the tab is active.

 #### Some notes for implementing a component bound to a view
 The component should have the Content component as the root component in its render method.
 This component renders the so called "content bar" in the content section.
-You can pass an array of elements for the content bar using the content's component "contentElements" property.
+You can pass an array of elements for the content bar using the content's component contentElements property.